Dig In! A Solid Food Starter Guide

 How to do it

-Watch for signs he’s done Baby can’t say he’s full yet, so pay attention to his body language.
-If he’s grabbing at the spoon, spitting out food or clamping his lips shut, he’s probably trying to signal to you that he’s stuffed.
+Baby can’t say she’s full yet, so pay attention to her body language.
+If she’s grabbing at the spoon, spitting out food or clamping her lips shut, she’s probably trying to signal to you that she’s stuffed.

 What to watch